-A person with AML usually presents with symptoms of bone marrow failure: abnormally low levels of platelets, neutrophils, and red blood cells, and the presence of circulating blasts with the resulting complications of fatigue, pallor, weakness, increased infections, and bleeding.
-A diagnosis is made based on the presence of $\geq 20\%$ myeloblasts in the marrow or peripheral blood established by morphology and flow cytometry, or by specific cytogenetic/molecular abnormalities.^{5,6} A number of recurrent genetic abnormalities are considered AMLdefining, including mutated NPM1, inv(16), t(16;16), and t(8;21).7
+A person with AML usually presents with symptoms of bone marrow failure: abnormally low levels of platelets, neutrophils, and red blood cells, and the presence of circulating leukemic blasts with the resulting complications of fatigue, pallor, weakness, increased infections, and bleeding.

+The diagnosis of AML has undergone updates with the most recent updates to WHO 2022 and ICC 2022.
+In some case the diagnosis can be made based on the presence of ≥20% myeloblasts in the marrow or peripheral blood established by morphology and flow cytometry, or by specific cytogenetic/molecular abnormalities. ^{5,6} However, WHO 2022 now eliminates 20% blast requirement for diagnosis for all AML with defining genetic abnormalities with the exception of BCR::ABL.
+In comparison to WHO 2022, ICC 2022 requires blast cutoff of 10% for AML with recurrent genetic abnormalities.
+Both systems indicate that the requirement of 20% blasts for AML with BCR::ABL1 fusion is to avoid overlap with chronic myeloid leukemia (CML).44

-The 2023 NCCN Practice Guidelines [available here] (www.nccn.org) recommend a multidisciplinary diagnostic approach when AML is suspected.
+The 2025 NCCN Practice Guidelines (www.NCCN.org) recommend a multidisciplinary diagnostic approach when AML is suspected.
 This approach identifies AML subtypes, stratifies pre-treatment risk and guides treatment decisions, and includes performing the following tests:2

-- 1. Bone marrow core biopsy and aspirate analysis (including immunophenotyping by flow cytometry and cytochemistry). - 2.
-Cytogenetic analysis: Karyotype with fluorescence in situ hybridization is needed for risk stratification and can help to confirm the diagnosis. - 3.
-Mutational analysis: Screening for ASXL1, BCOR, CEBPA, DDX41, EZH2, FLT3, IDH1/2, NPM1, RUNX1, SF3B1, SRSF2, STAG2, TP53, U2AF1, and ZRSR2 should be performed in all patients to inform prognosis and treatment.
+- Bone marrow core biopsy and aspirate analysis (including immunophenotyping by flow cytometry and cytochemistry). - 2.
+Cytogenetic analysis: Karyotype with fluorescence in situ hybridization is needed for risk stratification and can potential guide therapy. - 3.
+Mutational analysis: Screening for ASXL1, BCOR, CEBPA, DDX41, KIT, EZH2, FLT3, IDH1/2, NPM1, RUNX1, SF3B1, SRSF2, STAG2, TP53, U2AF1, BCR::ABL, and PML::RARA should be performed in all patients to inform prognosis and treatment.